 Moody, A.T. and J.B.
 Grand.
 Using kernel density estimates and focal species to plan spatially explicit priorities for bird conservation at a landscape scale.

-S.K.
-McKay, E. Martin, P.B.
+McKay, S.K., E. Martin, P.B.
 McIntyre, A. Milt, A.T.
 Moody, and T.M.
-Neeson. in prep From tragedy to strategy: Alternative approaches for prioritizing instream connectivity barriers.
+Neeson. submitted From tragedy to strategy: Alternative approaches for prioritizing instream connectivity barriers.